jlgrons/Bias-Fairness-in-ML/README.md

 ## Overview

 This course aims to provide an introduction to topics and bias and fairness in machine learning (ML), with a particular emphasis on applications in healthcare.
-As a starting point, we will consider the classical measurement error and misclassification literature.
-We will then move on to some more contemporary work.
-Ultimately, we will write a tutorial papers for an informatics audience on the topic.
-You will be responsible for doing the literature review, writing the paper, running data analysis and making all code available on GitHub.
+As a starting point, we will do a thorough review of the literature.
+We will then write a tutorial paper for an informatics audience on the topic.
+You will be responsible for doing the literature review, writing the paper, running data analysis, and making all code available on GitHub.

 | Week | Assignment                            |